dqu123/Fantasy-Football-/README.md

 The data may be migrated to a standardized SQL or NoSQL DB in the future.

-Run src/drafter/drafter.py for the current version of the drafter.
+Run node src/drafter/index.js for the current version of the drafter.
-Currently the application lets you select 15 players and prints the results of the draft to an html file that displays the results.
+Currently the application lets any number of drafters select players in any order.